Ove Nyquist Arup is considered to be one of the most important structural engineers of the 20th century.

 Kingsgate Bridge, Durham

-The dramatic Kingsgate Bridge in Durham was designed by Arup in 1961 and constructed in 1962-3, following a commission by the University of Durham.
+The dramatic Kingsgate Bridge in Durham was designed by Arup in 1961 and constructed between 1962 and 1963 following a commission by the University of Durham.

 Sydney Opera House, Sydney, Australia

-The Sydney Opera House is one of the most famous buildings in the world and Arup was involved in the design from its start in 1957 to completion in 1973.
+The Sydney Opera House is one of the most famous buildings in the world.
+Arup was involved in the design, from its start in 1957 to its completion in 1973.

 The building was designed by Danish architect Jørn Utzon, who sought out Arup’s expertise as the industry’s leading concrete engineer.
 The groundbreaking construction would secure Arup’s reputation and the legacy of his company.